Ofonna-N/Ofonna-N/README.md

 ---

-I am a software developer with over 4 years of experience, specializing in building complete, high-performance web applications.
+I am a software developer with over 4 years of experience, now specializing in building complete, high-performance web applications.
 My passion is crafting exceptional user experiences with React and Next.js, but my skills extend full-stack.
 I have experience architecting high-impact, full-stack solutions using PostgreSQL, Prisma, and Docker, and have built full-stack applications integrating Supabase, AI APIs, and PayPal payment systems.
 I am driven by solving complex problems and turning ideas into secure, scalable products.
 When I'm not coding, you can find me enjoying a game of soccer or hitting the gym.
 Let's connect and collaborate on innovative projects.

 ## :computer: Tech Stack